Totally Terrific Treehouses

 Inspired by an angled, towering white oak, the designers of Outlook created a cantilevered platform that relies on the strength of the leaning tree.
 An arching suspension ladder of steel cables and bars is counterbalanced against the tree with a web of cables reaching out to nearby trees.
 The oval platform recalls the shape and structure of a leaf.
 Like a gigantic leaf held up to the sun, laminated plywood defines the veins against a translucent floor.
 Designed by PDK Architects and build by Hessert Construction.

-Located just off the Scenic Loop, ADA-compliant Fort Tyler will be open to the public on May 25, 2013, just in time for Memorial Day weekend.
+Located just off the Scenic Loop, ADA-compliant Fort Tyler opened to the public on May 25, 2013.
 A unique collaboration among Linn Architects in Media, students from The Williamson Free School of Mechanical Trades and Toll Brothers, Fort Tyler is situated among a grove of trees with a catwalk bridge leading to a fort-like structure 13-feet high.
 This tree house recalls childhood memories of building traditional backyard tree houses and forts.
 From images of medieval majesty to pioneer wilderness, Fort Tyler beckons the imagination to run free.

 Fort Tyler was made possible by the following sponsors:

 The Butterfly House offers visitors a unique opportunity to learn about, photograph and get a close-up look at local butterflies in all stages of development.
 The exhibit features a 1,400-square-foot Butterfly House filled with natives including monarchs, sulphurs, hairstreaks, red-spotted purples, great spangled fritillaries, painted ladies and swallowtails.
 The exhibit includes extensive plantings that feed both butterflies and caterpillars.